hands-on-cloud/hands-on.cloud/hugo/content/AWS Lambda - How to process DynamoDB streams/index.md

 As soon as your project grows, you may start looking for a solution for the following use-cases:

-* Replicate DynamoDB tables to other AWS Regions
+* Replicate DynamoDB tables to other AWS Regions.
-* Send the data from DynamoDB table to a real-time analytics system
+* Send the data from DynamoDB table to a real-time analytics system.
-* Send the data from DynamoDB table to ElasticSearch for full-text search
+* Send the data from DynamoDB table to ElasticSearch for full-text search.
-* Send a notification depending on the data inserted to the database
+* Send a notification depending on the data inserted to the database.
-* Do more complex automation depending on the database data changes
+* Do more complex automation depending on the database data changes.

 The simplest way to solve those problems is to process [Amazon DynamoDB stream](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html).
 And that's where AWS Lambda functions can help.
 They can do anything you want each time an item in the DynamoDB table inserted or updated.

 In this article, we'll show how to trigger AWS Lambda in case of such events.

-## What are DynamoDB Streams
+## What are DynamoDB Streams.

 DynamoDB is a Serverless database that supports key-value and document data structures.
 It is an amazing service that can automatically scale and continuously backup your data.